ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 1) The Idea
     Back to basics
      Why does the world need your product?
+Why should it exist?
      You can solve a problem for one person, create value, make a little money and go on your way.
      Why do you need to build a product or company?
      A good answer to this question is that the problem is so big enough that if it doesn't get solved, people die, get hurt or in pain.
 Why are you the one to solve?
 The good answer to this question and that you are the only one in this world that has the skills, ability and experience to do so.